My Goldfish Is Evil!

 My Goldfish Is Evil!
 (Mon Poisson Rouge!, lit.
 'My Goldfish!') is a Canadian animated television series that was created by Nicolas J. Boisvert.
 The series was produced by Sardine Productions for CBC Television and Télévision de Radio-Canada.

 The show aired over two seasons, premiering in English-Canada on 9 September 2006, and concluding on 15 December 2007.
 In French-Canada, My Goldfish Is Evil! aired between 14 January 2007, and 30 March 2008.

 Overview

-The series follows the adventures of 11-year-old Beanie, and his pet goldfish, Admiral Bubbles.
-The superintelligent goldfish has dreams of bringing a reign of terror on the city and of world domination.
-Frequently, he escapes from his bowl in his attempts at mischief.
-With Beanie's mother always failing to believe him, Beanie has to deal with him.
+The series follows the adventures of 11-year-old Beanie, and his attempts to stop his pet goldfish, Admiral Bubbles, who is superintelligent and has dreams of bringing a reign of terror on the city and of world domination.
+Frequently, Bubbles escapes from his bowl in his attempts at mischief.
+With his mother and friends always failing to believe him, Beanie has to consistently deal with Bubbles on his own.